SleepProgger/another_shellshock_test/README.md

 Some scripts to test for the "ShellShock" vulnerability (CVE-2014-6271).

-The codename for this scripts is SHIT (SHellshock Injection Test) *harrharr.
+The codename for this scripts is SHIT (SHellshock Injection Test) *harrharr*.

-*Please only use this script in environments where you are allowed to. *
+*Please only use this script in environments where you are allowed to.*

 ## shellshock_local.sh